Home » Barcelona » 21 unusual and cool things to do in Barcelona

 If you want to surprise someone with a memorable experience, what about a concert in an iconic basilica, train station, or the world’s largest Art Nouveau complex?
 In Barcelona, Fever organises intimate concerts in some of the city’s most emblematic spots.

-The tickets cost between 15 and 45 €, but it’s worth every penny.
-Not only the locations are incredible, but the concerts are played by flickering candlelight.
+The tickets cost between 15 and 45 €, but they’re worth every penny.
+Not only are the locations incredible, but the concerts are played by flickering candlelight.
 Just sit, relax with the soft glow of candlelight, and get carried away by the music.

 10. Visit Barcelona’s oldest shop